francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Ctx-Base, Ctx-Rec,
 )

 This first set of rules defines how a well-formed context is structured.
-The judgement $p in.not Delta$ is derivable when $p$ is not present in the context.
-If the judgement $Delta ctx$ is derivable, the context is well-formed.
+The judgment $p in.not Delta$ is derivable when $p$ is not present in the context.
+If the judgment $Delta ctx$ is derivable, the context is well-formed.
 In order to be well-formed, a context must not contain duplicate paths and must be finite.

+#example[
+  Given a context: $ Delta = x: unique, space x.y: shared $
+  The following judgments are derivable: $ y &in.not Delta \ x.f &in.not Delta \ x.y.z &in.not Delta $
+]

+#example[
+  Given the following contexts:
+  $
+  Delta_1 &= x: unique, space x.y: shared \
+  Delta_2 &= x: unique, space x.y: shared, space x: shared \
+  Delta_3 &= x: unique, space x.y: shared, space x.y: top
+  $
+  The judgment "$Delta_1 ctx$" is derivable meaning that $Delta_1$ is a well-formed context.
+However, the judgments "$Delta_2 ctx$" and "$Delta_3 ctx$" are not derivable meaning that $Delta_2$ and $Delta_3$ are not well-formed contexts.
+Indeed, they are not well-formed because $x$ appears twice in $Delta_2$ and $x.f$ appears twice in $Delta_3$.
+]

 === Lookup<cap:lookup>